kise-ryota-star/Web3BaseTrove/README.md

 - [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) - Eslint for linting code and Prettier to format the styling of code.
 - [Typescript](https://www.typescriptlang.org/) and [Solidity](https://soliditylang.org/) - Full type safety on both frontend and blockchain development
 - [Windows WSL](https://learn.microsoft.com/en-us/windows/wsl/) - To run the project on a Windows machine, this is a requirement
+- Makefile - I use it to run rpc command easily without typing out the long rpc curl command

 ## Development